-Join Dot Bustelo for an in-depth discussion in this video Making stutter vocal effects with a sidechain, part of Making Beats in Logic Pro X.
+Join Dot Bustelo for an in-depth discussion in this video Making stutter vocal effects with a sidechain, part of Logic Pro X: Making Beats.

 Another great way to make vocal stutter effects in Ultrabeat is with the side chain.
 Like with any side chain, you're using one sound as a control source to affect the rhythm of another sound.
 In this case, I'm using Ultrabeat drums to control the rhythm of this Carla vocal in my Logic Project.
 Let's hear it.
 Here's what the original vocal sounded like not feeding the alter beat side chain.
 I'll send the vocal to the main out instead of the bus.